Robert W. Cross

 Rob Cross and his wife, Debra Wendells Cross, principal flutist for the Virginia Symphony Orchestra, make their home in Norfolk, Virginia.

-The Festival’s Connie and Marc Jacobson Director of Chamber Music Programming is Van Cliburn Gold Medal-awarded pianist Olga Kern.
+The Festival’s Connie and Marc Jacobson Director of Chamber Music is Van Cliburn Gold Medal-awarded pianist Olga Kern.

-Russian-American pianist Olga Kern is now recognized as one of her generation's great artists.
+Internationally-acclaimed pianist Olga Kern is now recognized as one of her generation's great artists.
 With her vivid stage presence, passionately confident musicianship and extraordinary technique, the striking pianist continues to captivate fans and critics alike.
 Olga Kern was born into a family of musicians with direct links to Tchaikovsky and Rachmaninoff and began studying piano at the age of five.
 She jumpstarted her U.S. career with her historic Gold Medal at the Van Cliburn International Piano Competition in Fort Worth, Texas as the first woman to do so in more than thirty years.

-Steinway Artist and First prize winner of the Rachmaninoff International Piano Competition at the age of seventeen, Ms. Kern is a laureate of many international competitions and tours throughout Russia, Europe, the United States, Japan, South Africa and South Korea.
+Steinway Artist and First prize winner of the Rachmaninoff International Piano Competition at the age of seventeen, Ms. Kern is a laureate of many international competitions and tours throughout Europe and the United States, Japan, South Africa and South Korea.
 In 2016 she served as Jury Chairman of both the Seventh Cliburn International Amateur Piano Competition and the first Olga Kern International Piano Competition, where she also holds the title of Artistic Director.
 Ms. Kern frequently gives masterclasses and since September 2017 has served on the piano faculty of the prestigious Manhattan School of Music.

 For the 2018-19 season, Kern will perform with the Moscow Philharmonic, Santa Fe Symphony, and the St. Louis Symphony, as well as opening Pacific Symphony’s season.
 Olga will also be featured soloist with the Royal Scottish National Orchestra, both in Glasgow, and on their Spring 2019 US tour.
 She will appear in recitals in Chicago, Dallas, Detroit, Southern California, Zurich, and Milan.